 Are You Courageous Enough To Pray “Come Holy Spirit”?

-by Confirmation, Feasts and Solemnities, Holy Spirit, Prayer
+by April, Confirmation, Holy Spirit, Pentecost

 It may not be the case for everyone, but certainly, in my experience, the Holy Spirit seems to take a bit of a back seat behind Jesus and God the Father.
-In some Catholic circles (not all!) we “don’t do” the Holy Spirit.
+In some Catholic circles (not all!), we “don’t do” the Holy Spirit.
 Maybe because there has been a lack of education about Him and the Trinity, or He is harder to understand.
 All of these factors are what ‘The Wild Goose’ series aims to address, and it does so very well.

-Fr.
+This Pentecost, we invite you to pray Come, Holy Spirit.
+As Fr.
 Dave Pivonka says, “God wants to come with His power, with His fire on the world.”

 These words may sound comforting, or they may sound weird or frightening.
 Maybe for me, I have shied away from the Holy Spirit because the language surrounding Him is too dramatic.
 Wind and fire and power and outpourings.
-Stories of people speaking in tongues, waving their hands in the air, proclaiming dramatically.
+Stories of people speaking in tongues, waving their hands in the air, and proclaiming dramatically.
 If that was how an outpouring of the Holy Spirit worked, then I didn’t want it.

 Yet over time, I have started to understand who the Holy Spirit is and how He works.
 His power is not frightening.
 It is a power that is warm and full of encouragement, a power that banishes fear and fills one up with strength and confidence.
-A priest once said to me, “the Holy Spirit is a gentleman.”
+A priest once said to me, “The Holy Spirit is a gentleman.”
 This I have found to be true.
 He works quietly, carefully, with us, waiting for the right moment, never barging into the door of our hearts, but asking gently, whilst waiting to be invited.

-When we look at our world today, scarred and fractured, where nothing can be certain and life is a commodity that can be done away with in many ways, including war and torture, do we not need an outpouring of God’s power over it?
+When we look at our world today, scarred and fractured, where nothing can be certain, and life is a commodity that can be done away with in many ways, including war and torture, do we not need an outpouring of God’s power over it?
 For how else can humanity find peace, between nations as well as in our hearts?

-More Resources On The Holy Spirit
+Catholic Books On The Holy Spirit

 Keep Searching, Keep Learning